renatalantos/Quizzler-Javascript/README.md

 * Acknowledgements

 # Introduction
-The product (Embrace Support Group website) is for a fictional support group where end users are parents with problem teenage children or parents with simply teenage children.
-The site provides information on the support group's purpose, ethos, practices, organizers, visual aids and contact details and extra professional assistance.
-It also informs users about their privacy and data protection rights.
-It is a non-profit business, participation is free.
+The product Quizzler (supported by javascript) is an online art quiz game.
+Art lovers can test their knowledge by answering 15 questions, illustrated by images relating to the work of art or artist.
+The user has an option to create a username, but they can also play in guest mode.
+The user is given the option to save their username.
+At the end of the game they receive a message, whose content depends on the score and it displays entered username (if any) and the score in the game as well.
+During the game, the user is informed about:

+  *  The number of games played in the session
+  *  Which question they are on (Current question)
+  *  Current score
+  *  The highscore

  The site has been designed for desktop, laptop, tablet and mobile devices.

 # UX

 * Owner goals

-The owners of the product are the organizers who run the meetings.
+The owners of the product is a web developer, who would like to demonstrate her skills towards prospective employers and the public.

-The site owners use online presence to attract participants to the support group meetings.

-*User goals
+* User goals

-Potential users would like to achieve the following:
+Potential users would like / may want to achieve the following:

-* Find a parent support group
-* Contact a parent support group
-* Contact a child psychologist
-* Get information on support group's practices
-* Get information on support group's ethos
-* Get information on responses
-* Get information on leaders
-* Get visual aids
-* Get information on privacy and data protection rights
+### Before the game

+* Finding a quiz game online.
+This can be achieved by one of the meta tags' name being set to "keywords" and  the content to "trivia, art, quiz, online, game" in the index.html file.
+* See username and game information.
+These are displayed in the "Your information" section.
+* Create a username to personalise the game.
+This can be achieved by entering the name in the username window.
+Users can start the game without entering a username as well, which is pinpointed in the "Create username or just play!" message about the username window.
+* Save their username.
+This is supported by the "Save" button under the username window.
+* Know how many questions there are.
+This is supported by the initial message "Try my awesome 15 question art quiz!"
+* Start the game.
+This feature is enabled by the "Start" button.

+### During the game
+* See the number of games played in the session.
+This is displayed in the "Number of games" window in the "Your information" section once a game is started.
+* See how many questions are there left to answer.
+This information is displayed in the "Current question" window in the "Your information" section., where current questions are shown as current question / 15.
+* Keep track of their score.
+This information is displayed "Current score" window in the "Your information" section.
+Score increments by 100.
+* Get from one question to the next.
+This is supported by the "Next" button.
+* Receive immediate feedback whether the answer they gave was correct or incorrect.
+This feature is implemented by the answer button turning green/red depending on correct/incorrect answer.
+Also, a message is displayed "Correct! +100 points" if answer is correct and "Incorrect!
+0 points" if answer is incorrect.

+### When game ends
+* See their highscore in order to be able to measure their current performance against previous performances.
+This information is displayed in the "Highscore" window in the "Your information" section.
+* Recieve a message, with the number of questions they got right.
+This is enabled by the user message at the end.
+The text will differ based on the score.
+* Restart the game.
+This feature is enabled by the "Restart" button.

+### In general
+* Check out the developer portfolio of this project.
+The GitHub favicon will enable the user to get access to this information.
-* Be able to view the site on devices with different screen sizes and reolution
+* Be able to view the site on devices with different screen sizes and reolution.
+This is supported by the css media queries in the style.css file.

 # Layout